ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-asia.md

 > [!primary]
 >
-> The Network Firewall protects the IPs that are associated with a server.
-As a result, you need to configure each IP separately.
-You cannot configure the server as a whole.
+> The Network Firewall protects the IP associated with a server.
+As a result, if you have a server with multiple IP addresses, you need to configure each IP separately.
+You cannot configure the firewall on the server as a whole.
 >

 In the OVHcloud Control Panel, click on the `Bare Metal Cloud`{.action} menu and open `IP`{.action}.
 You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category.